 How to Use a Secured Credit Card

-Now that you know what to look for in a secured credit card, there are several reasons it’s important to have a plan in place before you apply and start using your new card for purchases.
+There are several reasons it’s important to have a plan in place before you apply for a credit card and start using it for purchases.
 Not only do you want to make sure you get the right card, but you want to ensure you’re using it in a way that will benefit you the most.

 Pay your bill early every month.